Name and type of organisations: Cancer Research and Genetics UK (registered charity no. 1121512) and its agency Recycle Proline Ltd

 Fundraising method: Charity bags

-Code themes examined: the delivery of a charity bag to a ‘restricted address,’ complaint handling and third-party monitoring
+Code themes examined: Delivery of a charity bag to an address displaying a ‘no charity bags’ sign, complaint handling, fundraising during the pandemic and third-party monitoring

 - Cancer Research and Genetics UK: Yes

 - Recycle Proline Ltd: Yes

 Despite having a ‘no charity bags’ sign, the complainant complained that they had received two charity bags in two weeks from Recycle Proline Ltd (the agency) on Cancer Research and Genetics UK’s (the charity’s) behalf.
 The complainant was concerned that both deliveries had taken place during a time when they thought coronavirus (COVID-19) pandemic restrictions prohibited all but essential work.